 openai_cost_calculator

-🪙 One-line helper that turns any OpenAI / Azure OpenAI response ( Chat Completions or Responses API ) into a human-readable USD cost — accurate to 8 decimals.
+🪙 One-line helper that turns any OpenAI / Azure OpenAI response ( Chat Completions or Responses API ) into a human-readable USD cost — accurate to 8 decimals, with both string and strongly-typed APIs.

 Why this library?